han0147/lightning-bolts/04-onion-routing.md

 route and reduce the risk that an intermediate node updates its fees and rejects payments (which could be used to unblind nodes inside the route).

-When route blinding is used for payments, intermediate nodes inside the blinded route must not return standard onion errors, because they would provide information to the sender that could help them unblind the identity of the blinded nodes.

 # Accepting and Forwarding a Payment

 Once a node has decoded the payload it either accepts the payment locally, or forwards it to the peer indicated as the next hop in the payload.